RobertoLai/Demos/D3.js demos/README.md

 # D3.js demos...

-## simple snippets to ge acquainted with the library DR.js
+## Simple snippets to explore the library D3.js

 Tested only on Chrome and Firefox